toldandretold/hyperlit/README.md

 1. **intializePage.js** uses **syncBookDataFromDatabase(bookId)** from **postgreSQL.js** to pull the json from backend, and store it into the browser's indexedDB.

+2. The character position data from each hyperlight and hypercite are pulled from their respective object stores in indexedDB and put into an array within the nodes object store.
+This allows for the mark (highlight) tags and underline (hypercite) tags to be loaded more seamlessly.

-2. The nodes for the **book**, and any related hypercites, hyperlights, footnotes or citations, are injected into the main tag within the DOM using lazyLoaderFactory.js
+3. The nodes for the **book**, and any related hypercites, hyperlights, footnotes or citations, are injected into the main tag within the DOM using lazyLoaderFactory.js

 ```<main class="main-content" id="**book**">```